xavierartot/simon-game-FCC/README.md

+### pseudo code
 init:
-- the checkbox by default is unchecked
+/- the checkbox by default is unchecked
-- the sound associate to the color are the same  = dataGame
+/- the sound associate to the color are the same  = dataGame

 if checkbox === true
   - Ai choose a random color and play a sound